-Brasstown Press continues as an imprint of Chenille Media.
-IMC’s Five Little Books launched in 2013, and a tenth book, the press’ first Ebook, debuted in 2015: Taking The Orff Approach To Heart • Essays & Articles from a Pioneer of Orff in America.
+Brasstown Press continues as an imprint of Be Well Here & Co.
+IMC’s Five Little Books launched in 2013, and a tenth book, the press’s first ebook, debuted in 2015: Taking The Orff Approach To Heart • Essays & Articles from a Pioneer of Orff in America.

-See the Catalog for details about all our publications.
+See the Catalogue for details about all our publications.

 The first American Honors graduate of the Orff-Institut in Salzburg, Austria (1964), she was one of the founders of the American Orff Schulwerk Association and renowned teacher, composer and writer.
 A graduate of Queens College, Kingston, ONT with an MA in Music History from the University of Chicago, she edited the AOSA’s journal, The Orff Echo, for its first fifteen years.
 She retired from teaching in 2004 and died in 2011.
 Learn more from Wikipedia here and check out a partial bibliography here.